-- Waste disposed of on or near the sites of nuclear facilities or plants.
-Its radioactivity is in the order of several becquerels per gramme (several thousands of tonnes). - Residues from uranium ore processing present on former mining sites.
-These are long-lived residues with an activity level comparable to that of VLLW (approximately 50 million tonnes).
+- Waste disposed of inside or near the perimeter of nuclear facilities or plants.
+Its activity is in the order of a few becquerels per gramme (several thousands of tonnes). - Residue from processing uranium ores present on former mining sites.
+This is long-lived residue with an activity level comparable to that of VLLW (approximately 50 million tonnes). - Waste disposed of in conventional waste disposal facilities.
+Some of these facilities have received waste with low quantities of radioactivity, around a few becquerels per gramme (approximately 3,000 tonnes).